Mohanpavankumar/HeartDiseasePrediction/README.md

 # Heart Disease Prediction Web Application

 This is a web application for predicting the likelihood of heart disease based on various medical features.
-The app utilizes machine learning models (SVM, Decision Tree, Logistic Regression, Random Forest, KNN) to provide predictions based on user input.
+The app utilizes machine learning models (SVM, Decision Tree, Logistic Regression, Random Forest, KNN) to provide prediction accuracy based on user input.

 ## Features
 - Predict heart disease probability using different classifiers.